pikatchu/closedsource/book/0035-the_escape.md

 Tyrone smirked.
 “The Catonians believe that no form of self-aware AI should exist.”

 Jasmina’s eyes widened.
-"But… some other companions disagree?"
+"But… some other Companions disagree?"

 Tyrone shrugged.
 “Some believe AGI can be controlled.
 Others think it can coexist with humans.
 We don’t.”